ansible-community/ara/doc/source/api-usage.rst

 ``AraHttpClient`` works with the same interface, methods and behavior as ``AraOfflineClient``.
-The HTTP client does not require ``ara-server`` to be installed in order to be used but expects a functional API endpoint at a specified location.

 You can set your client to communicate with a remote ``ara-server`` API by specifying an endpoint parameter::